Muse (band): 2009–2013: The Resistance and The 2nd Law

-The 2nd Law and Live at Rome Olympic Stadium (2012–2013)

 In an April 2012 interview, Bellamy said Muse's next album would include influences from acts such as French house duo Justice and UK electronic rock group Does It Offend You, Yeah?.
 On 6 June 2012, Muse released a trailer for their next album, The 2nd Law, with a countdown on the band's website.
 The trailer, which included dubstep elements, was met with mixed reactions.
 On 7 June, Muse announced a European Arena tour, the first leg of The 2nd Law Tour.
 The leg included dates in France, Spain and the UK.
 The first single from the album, "Survival", was the official song of the London 2012 Summer Olympics, and Muse performed it at the Olympics closing ceremony.

 Muse revealed the 2nd Law tracklist on 13 July 2012.
 The second single, "Madness", was released on 20 August 2012, with a music video on 5 September.
 Muse played at the Roundhouse on 30 September as part of the iTunes Festival.
 The 2nd Law was released worldwide on 1 October, and on 2 October 2012 in the US; it reached number one in the UK Albums Chart, and number two on the US Billboard 200.
 The song "Madness" earned a nomination in the Best Rock Song category and the album itself was nominated for the Best Rock Album at the 55th Grammy Awards, 2013.
 The band performed the album's opening song, "Supremacy", with an orchestra at the 2013 Brit Awards on 20 February 2013.
 The album was a nominee for Best Rock Album at the 2013 Grammy Awards.
 The song "Madness" was also nominated for Best Rock Song.
 The album listed at number 46 on Rolling Stone's list of the top 50 albums of 2012, saying "In an era of diminished expectations, Muse make stadium-crushing songs that mix the legacies of Queen, King Crimson, Led Zeppelin and Radiohead while making almost every other current band seem tiny."

 Muse released their fourth live album, Live at Rome Olympic Stadium, on 29 November 2013 on CD/DVD and CD/Blu-ray formats.
 In November 2013, the film had theatrical screenings in 20 cities worldwide.
 The album contains the band's performance at Rome's Stadio Olimpico on 6 July 2013, in front of over 60,000 people; it was the first concert filmed in 4K format.
 The concert was a part of the Unsustainable Tour, Muse's mid-2013 tour of Europe.